Can I inherit / pass on cancer through my genes?

 How much of a risk do these genes put me at?

-Mutations on the BRCA genes put women at a higher risk of both ovarian (17-44%), breast (69-72%) cancers, and pancreatic cancer and also increases the risk of male breast cancer, prostate cancer.
+Alterations on the BRCA genes put women and people with ovaries at a higher risk of both ovarian (17-44%), breast (69-72%) cancers, and pancreatic cancer and also increases the risk of breast cancer and prostate cancer in men and people with a prostate.

 Who is eligible for testing for these genetic changes?

 You can be tested on the NHS for these changes if you fit certain criteria.
-Essentially if you have a strong family history of breast / ovary / prostate cancers (for the BRCA gene) and womb/colon cancer (for Lynch Syndrome) or a first degree relative with a genetic alteration, you are likely to be eligible for testing.
+Essentially if you have a strong family history of breast / ovary / prostate cancers (for the BRCA gene) and womb / bowel cancer (for Lynch Syndrome) or a first degree relative with a genetic alteration, you are likely to be eligible for testing.

 If you have Ashkenazi Jewish ethnicity and have two first degree relatives with a BRCA alteration related cancer, particularly if the breast cancer is under 50 years you will be eligible for testing.

-If you fulfill any of the above conditions, please see your doctor and ask for a referral to your regional genetics centre where you will see a genetics clinician or genetics counsellor who will go through your family history of cancer and determine your eligibility of testing on the NHS.
-The NHS offers genetic testing for BRCA mutations to those who have a 1 in 10 chance of carrying a BRCA mutation on the basis of their personal or family history of cancer.
+If you fulfil any of the above conditions, please see your doctor and ask for a referral to your regional genetics centre where you will see a genetics clinician or genetics counsellor who will go through your family history of cancer and determine your eligibility of testing on the NHS.

 Population testing is not currently available on the NHS.
-Eve Appeal funded research led by Dr Manchanda is trying to influence this policy for the Jewish population.
+Eve funded research led by Dr Manchanda at Barts Cancer Centre is trying to influence this policy for the Jewish population.

 What do I say / what information can I take to my GP to show that I am eligible?